 Investix Data Protection Policy

-This website is maintained by Investix Asset Management GmbH (in further text “Investix”).
+This website is maintained by InvestiX Holding GmbH (in further text “Investix”).
 We fully respect your right to privacy.
 Any personal data you provide will be used for the purpose for which you supply it and will be treated with the highest standards of security and confidentiality, strictly in accordance with the Data Protection Acts and applicable EU directives.
 It will only be shared, if necessary, in accordance with law and where you have given consent.

 This statement relates to our privacy practices in connection with this website.
 Some technical terms used in this statement are explained at the end of this page.

 The General Data Protection Regulation (GDPR) (EU) 2016/679